supar/alpine-docker-gitlab/README.md

 ## Setup

 To get Gitlab up and running you need to first generate 2 secrets and provide then as environment variables.
 Most suitable is via [.env](https://docs.docker.com/compose/env-file/) file in alongside your docker-compose file.
 Mandatory variables are:

  - GITLAB_HOSTNAME
  - GITLAB_ROOT_PASSWORD
  - POSTGRES_PASSWORD
  - POSTGRES_USER
+ - POSTGRES_HOST

+Optional variables are:

+ - GITLAB_STORAGE_ROOT
+ - GITLAB_CONFIG_ROOT
+ - GITLAB_LOG_ROOT

 After which you need to create and bring up the containers